 Jogashima Island is connected to Misaki Town and is rocky with some swimming spots, plus a hiking trail that takes you all the way around — a distance of about 3–4 km.
 If that seems like too much work, get off early at Miura-kaigan Station and head to Miura Beach or visit the early-blooming cherry blossom festival in March.

-16. Yokohama
+17. Yokohama

-25 minutes from Tokyo Station
+25 minutes by train from Tokyo Station

-¥480 (one way)
+¥490 (one way)

 Minato Mirai

-Minato Mirai waterfront district. | Photo by iStock.com/SeanPavonePhoto
+Minato Mirai waterfront district in Yokohama is beautiful at night. | Photo by iStock.com/SeanPavonePhoto

 The second biggest city in Japan with over 3 million people, Yokohama has plenty to keep you entertained if you’re after a city break from your city break.
-With stunning night views across the Minato Mirai waterfront area, not one but two ramen museums (the Cup Noodle Museum and the Shin-Yokohama Raumen Museum), an amazing art scene, the beautiful Sankei-en Gardens and a massive Chinatown, you can have a brilliantly busy day out in a more relaxed city!
+With stunning night views across the Minato Mirai waterfront area, not one but two ramen museums (the Cup Noodle Museum and the Shin-Yokohama Raumen Museum), an amazing art scene, the beautiful Sankei-en Gardens and a massive Chinatown, you can have a brilliantly busy day out in a more relaxed city.

 18. Mito

-1 hour 5 minutes from Ueno Station
+1 hour 20 minutes by train from Ueno Station

 ¥3,890 (one way)